-General Introduction and Shared Appendices
+IHE Technical Frameworks General Introduction Appendices

-The IHE Technical Framework General Introduction and Shared Appendices are components shared by all of the IHE domain technical frameworks.
+The IHE Technical Framework General Introduction Appendices are components shared by all of the IHE domain technical frameworks.
 Each technical framework volume contains links to these documents where appropriate.

 Update the following appendices to the General Introduction as indicated below.
-Note that these are not appendices to Volume 1.
+Note that these are not appendices to this domain's Technical Framework (TF-1, TF-2, TF-3 or TF-4) but rather, they are appendices to the IHE Technical Frameworks General Introduction located here.